 Firearms Lawyer Fighting Gun Charges in Indiana

 While the state of Indiana honors its residents’ Second Amendment right to bear arms, it is permitted to place reasonable restrictions on this constitutional right.
 This includes limiting the possession and use of firearms.
 The Indiana General Assembly has codified a variety of gun offenses, such as possession of a firearm by a felon.
 Most gun charges are felonies that may lead to prison sentences, large fines, and further restrictions.
-If you believe you were wrongly charged with a gun offense, Eskew Law LLC can assist you with dissecting your case, conducting an independent investigation, and pleading your case to the prosecutor, judge, and jury.
+If you believe you were wrongly charged with a gun offense, an Indiana gun crime lawyer at Eskew Law, LLC can assist you with dissecting your case, conducting an independent investigation, and pleading your case to the prosecutor, judge, and jury.

-The Indianapolis criminal defense lawyers at Eskew Law LLC have years of experience providing clients with a unique style of representation.
+The Indiana gun charge lawyers at Eskew Law, LLC have years of experience providing clients with a unique style of representation.
 Unlike other law firms that focus on overbilling clients for little work, we put your priorities first.
 We develop close relationships with our clients and get to know them personally.
 This allows us to better understand how to customize representation to fit their goals and best interests.
-If you were arrested for a gun charge in Indiana, immediately call Eskew Law LLC at (317) 974-0177 to find out how an aggressive Indianapolis gun crimes lawyer can help you defend your case.
+If you were arrested for a gun charge in Indiana, immediately call Eskew Law, LLC to find out how an aggressive Indianapolis firearms attorney can help you defend your case.

 Types of Gun Offenses